rmormando/PhyloTree_Project/README.md

 - ETE_code.txt
 > Code to follow to download the ETE toolkit

+- plottree.txt
+> Code to follow to download the plottree tool

 - PhyloPipeline
 > Main python script for the pipeline